 bash on windows

-Windows 10 Anniversary Update is here, and it’s rolling out now.
+The Windows 10 Anniversary Update has landed, and is rolling out to support devices now.

 Say what?!

-Microsoft calls this the “Windows Subsystem for Linux”, but we prefer to (incorrectly) call it the “Linux Subsystem for Windows 10” because those words in that order make most sense when we talk about it.
+Microsoft calls it the “Windows Subsystem for Linux” or WSL (we prefer to incorrectly call it the “Linux Subsystem for Windows 10” since those words in that order make more sense – at least to us).

-You’re here to learn about how to enable Ubuntu Bash on Windows 10 anniversary update, and I’m here to tell you.
+You’re here to learn about how to enable Ubuntu Bash on Windows 10 anniversary update, and, being a helpful chap, I’m here to show you how.

-But — first — before we dive in to the how-to I want to make sure that your expectations about what Bash on Windows is and isn’t are in tune with reality.
-Namely:
+But, before we dive in to the how-to part I want to make sure your expectations on what Bash on Windows is and isn’t are in tune with reality:

 • It’s not a virtual machine